codedchaitanya/AlgoDev/README.md

 *   **Instant Feedback Loop:**
     -   **Run Code:** Test solutions against public sample cases for quick, iterative development.
     -   **Submit:** Send the final solution for judgment against a comprehensive suite of hidden test cases.
-*   **⭐ AI-Powered Assistance:** A unique "AI Help" button is available within the problem-solving page, offering intelligent hints or starter logic to help users overcome challenging hurdles.
+*   **⭐ AI-Powered Assistance:** A unique "AI Help" button is available within the problem-solving page, offering intelligent style analysis and code overview and improvements along with the Debugging analysis with the corrected code if the code is buggy.

 ### Community & Utility Features